 Chamomile also has limited antimicrobial properties.
-While it may not be potent enough for many dogs, if your dog has irritated or itchy skin, or if your dog has a skin issues, chamomile can be used as a soothing and antimicrobial skin rinse.
-Additionally, you can combine chamomile with peppermint or calendula tea as well as aloe vera juice, then the soothing properties will be enhanced.
+While it may not be potent enough for many dogs, if your dog has irritated or itchy skin, or if your dog has a skin issue, chamomile can be used as a soothing and antimicrobial skin rinse.
+Additionally, you can combine chamomile with peppermint or calendula tea as well as aloe vera juice, then the soothing herb will be enhanced.

-Topically, chamomile can be applied onto the skin directly to relieve soreness.
-There are not many studies looking at the oral administration (i.e., drinking chamomile tea) in animals.
+Topically, you can apply chamomile onto the skin directly to relieve soreness.
+There are not many studies looking at oral administration (i.e., drinking chamomile tea) in animals.
 However, some laboratory animals did get relief of skin irritation when chamomile was given by mouth as a liquid extract.

-Chamomile may also be helpful for dry eye in dogs.
-One study of 20 dogs showed good response when a topical solution containing chamomile was applied to dogs’ eyes along with the traditional, veterinarian-recommended eye application.
+Chamomile may also be helpful for dry eyes in dogs.
+One study of 20 dogs showed a good response when researchers applied a topical solution containing chamomile to dogs’ eyes along with the traditional eye application that veterinarians recommend.

 This hasn’t been thoroughly investigated in dogs, but they may benefit from the same calming effects as people.
 In fact, you will find chamomile in certain calming dog treats due to the relaxing effects it offers.

 Parasitic worms are a common problem with dogs.
 Limited research and extensive evidence suggest that chamomile may have some limited efficacy against some of the major worm infestations.
 However, it’s important to stress that chamomile has not been proven to be as effective as prescription veterinary products.
 Because parasitic conditions can be life-threatening in some cases, it is very important to discuss anti-parasite options with your veterinarian before relying only on chamomile.

 As you can see, chamomile can be a wonderful and effective addition to your dog’s nutrition supplement regimen.
 Just be sure to apply it safely.